 When I was a little girl and up until late in high school, each ANZAC Day the family would all get up early and Mum would pin a piece of fresh rosemary to our collars – for remembrance*.
 We’d all catch the train into town and I remember the eerie but strangely comforting clinking sound of all the medals echoing through the underground walkway from Town Hall Station.
-Up on George Street we’d secure a pozzie and watch and clap and wave and wait excitedly until we saw ‘the banner with the triangle and the horse’, and right behind, the most handsome soldier of all.
+Up on George Street we’d secure a pozzie and watch and clap and wave and wait excitedly until we saw ‘the banner with the horse’, and marching proudly but seriously at the front of his battalion, the most handsome soldier of all.
 My Pop.
 Who, for as long as he was physically able, marched proudly with his buddies in the 1st Australian Mountain Battery until he became too frail.
 Most of the time he’d see us in the crowd and give us a little smile never wavering too far from his perfect marching, sometimes he wouldn’t see us.
 But thinking back I can’t really think of a more proud feeling as seeing him march by.

 Somewhere along the line my little brother, Tim with his sax and pith helmet was thrown into the mix along with his school marching band who marched round in loops for the whole 4 hours of the march playing cheery tunes and keeping a good marching beat.
 My big-sister-pride and genuine love of the marching songs saw me running along side them up and down George Street like a dorky groupie.

-Last year on ANZAC day, I woke up early to a stunning crisp Autumn morning and decided to jump on the bus into town and embrace my emotions for once.
+The last time I attended the Sydney March was 10 years ago (2012).
+I woke up early to a stunning crisp Autumn morning and decided to jump on the bus into town from my little flat in Annandale.
 On the way I stopped off to visit my friend, Jen, who was in the early stages of labour with bub # 2 and I thought a coffee and pastry might be a nice little distraction for her.
 I remember the bus ride after into town feeling nervous and excited – nervous for Jen about what she was about to go through, and excited that the next time I’d hear from her would be with joyous news.
 Once in town and under the shelter of sunglasses, I stood with a lump in my throat amongst the crowd on the corner of George and Bathurst streets in the brilliant sunshine for 2 hours with strangers, not talking, just clapping and discreetly crying out all my big emotions and thoughts:

-Appreciation for the few elderly men and women from WWII who are still alive and able to participate; wondering about each of their experiences of war; and a different kind of appreciation that I’ll never know or understand what they went through.
+- Thinking about the few elderly men and women from WWII who are still alive; wondering about each of their experiences; and a different kind of appreciation that I’ll never know or understand what they went through.

-Respect for and all the kids and grandkids marching in place of their relatives with medals on the right side of their chests.
+- Respect for and all the kids and grandkids marching with medals on the right side of their chests, in place of their relatives.

-Wondering how many on-lookers were here to pay respect to relatives they’d never met because they never made it back from war.
+- Wondering how many people were here to pay respect to relatives they’d never met because they never made it back from war.

-The strange mix of emotions seeing so many of the young Aussie men and women who are currently actively involved in wars on behalf of us.
-And at the same time, feeling an overwhelming pride to be an Aussie and so thankful to live in this peaceful country.
+- The strange mix of emotions seeing so many of the young Aussie men and women who are currently actively involved in wars on behalf of us.
+And at the same time, feeling an overwhelming pride to be Australian and so thankful to live in this peaceful country.

 - 2/3 cup of coconut flakes